freenas/freenas-docs/userguide/network.rst

 Creating a Link Aggregation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Before** creating a link aggregation, double-check that no
+**Before** creating a link aggregation, make sure that all interfaces to
-interfaces to be used with the lagg are manually configured in
+be used in the lagg have not been manually configured in
 :menuselection:`Network --> Interfaces`.

-If any manually-configured interfaces to be included with the lagg
+If any manually-configured interfaces to be included in the lagg exist,
-exist, delete them as **lagg creation fails if any of the included**
+delete them. **lagg creation fails if any of the included interfaces
-**interfaces are manually configured**.
+have been manually configured**.

 .. warning:: Creating or editing link aggregations can disconnect
    clients using the %brand% computer.
 Please verify that clients have